Walter Simons: President of the Reichsgericht

 On 1 October 1922, Simons was appointed president of the Reichsgericht at Leipzig on the suggestion of Reichspräsident Friedrich Ebert.
 After Ebert's death in 1925, Simons temporarily served as acting head of state before the swearing in of Paul von Hindenburg.

 Simons himself was suggested as a potential candidate for Reichspräsident after the first round of voting had failed to yield an outright winner.
 However, he refused to be nominated.

 From 1922 to 1926, Simons was president of the I. Zivilsenat and from 1926 to 1929 president of the III.
 Strafsenat.
-He was also president of the Staatsgerichtshof für das Deutsche Reich.
+He was also president of the State Court for the German Reich.
 He was attacked by the SPD for his criticism of judges being members of the SPD or the Republikanischen Richterbund, an association of judges which was close to the party.
 Simons opposed a separate Reichsverwaltungsgericht (administrative court) and was highly critical of the Kartellgericht established in 1923 at the Reichswirtschaftsgericht, accusing it of inappropriate hostility towards cartels.

 After a conflict with president Hindenburg and the government of Hermann Müller concerning the appointment of members of the board of directors at the Reichsbahn in 1928, Simons resigned in 1929.